LIRR Map: Routes, Stops & Service Information

 In using the LIRR, riders can also reference tools including interactive maps on the rail service’s website, the MTA TrainTime App that provides real-time tracking of train arrivals and departures, and schedule guides on the MTA website.
 The travel planning starts with some basics: what departure station and destination station are you looking to go between, what a schedule looks like in terms of peak and off-peak timing, and then purchasing the tickets via multiple convenient methods like you can purchase via the MTA eTix app, ticket machine or the station windows.

 Once at the station, passengers can view the departure boards and track assignments before boarding their train.
-Riders who use our buses daily benefit from monthly and weekly passes and those who use our buses less frequently can purchase single or 10-trip tickets.
+Riders who use our buses daily benefit from monthly and weekly passes, and those who use our buses less frequently can purchase single or 10-trip tickets.

 How to Navigate the LIRR: A Step-by-Step Flowchart